Dark sector interactions in light of weak lensing data: Results and discussion

-The analysis was performed using the free available Boltzmann solver's CLASS code, adapted to the interaction model with free parameter $\alpha$, and the MCMC algorithm COBAYA.
-We leave free to vary the interaction parameter and the cosmological quantities $H_0$, $\Omega_b$ and $\Omega_m$, using the common-used priors.
-Also, a Gaussian prior was imposed on the baryon density from primordial deuterium abundance \cite{Cooke:2017cwo}.
-Our results are shown in Fig.~\ref{Fig.3}, i.e. the $2$-dimensional confidence contours and posteriors function for each free parameter, and also the clustering parameter $\sigma_8$.
+The analysis was performed using the \MB{freely available} Boltzmann solver's CLASS code \cite{CLASS}, adapted to the interaction model with \MB{the free parameter} $\alpha$, and the \MB{sampler package} COBAYA \cite{Cobaya}. \MB{We leave the interaction parameter and the cosmological quantities $H_0$, $\Omega_b$ and $\Omega_m$ free to vary, with flat priors around the standard model best-fit values.
+Also, a Gaussian prior $\Omega_b h^2 = 0.02237 \pm 0.00070$ was imposed on the baryon density from primordial deuterium abundance \cite{Cooke:2017cwo}.
+Our dataset consists in the DES Y1 cosmic shear likelihood, but we also explore for a comparison the joint best-fit of the cosmic shear, galaxy-galaxy shear and galaxy clustering likelihoods of DES \cite{DESY1} as well as the CMB data from Planck2018 \cite{Planck:2019nip}, i.e. TTTEEE+lowE+lensing data.} Our results are shown in Fig.~\ref{Fig.3}, i.e. the $2$-dimensional confidence contours and posteriors function for each free parameter, and also the clustering parameter $\sigma_8$.
 For comparison, we present the corresponding confidence regions for the $\Lambda$CDM model as well, using the DES cosmic shear.
 The results generally confirm those obtained with Planck's data \cite{micol,Benetti:2021div}, in particular for the interaction parameter, for which we have a slightly positive value (meaning energy transfer from dark matter to dark energy), but quite compatible with no interaction.
 The best-fits for the matter density and $\sigma_8$ are also in good agreement with the standard values derived from CMB observations.
-An important exception is given by the Hubble parameter, whose best-fit is smaller than the CMB standard value, due to an anti-correlation in the plane $\alpha \times H_0$, opposite to the positive correlation found from the CMB data \cite{micol,Benetti:2021div}.
+An important exception is given by the Hubble parameter, whose best-fit is smaller than the CMB standard value, due to an anti-correlation in the plane $\alpha \times H_0$, opposite to the positive correlation found from the CMB \MB{lensed} data \cite{micol,Benetti:2021div}.
 The $1\sigma$ confidence region for $H_0$ is, however, fully compatible with the standard Plancks's 2018 best-fit, although in marginal tension with supernova-based measurements of the Hubble parameter.